twilio/automated-survey-java/tutorial/6-display-results.md

-## DISPLAY RESULTS
+## Display survey results
-To view the results, the completed surveys are serialized to [JSON objects](http://json.org), which are used to populate the dashboard.
-Here, the dashboard is served as HTML, CSS, and JavaScript files, on the root (```/```) route of the application.
-Open your application's root in a web browser to view the dashboard.
+To view the results, the completed surveys are serialized to [JSON](http://json.org), which is used to populate the dashboard.
+The dashboard is served on the root (```/```) URL of the application.
+We use [jQuery](http://jquery.com) to call this route via Ajax, and display the results in charts on the home page.

-The results dashboard for this example application uses [jQuery](http://jquery.com) to dynamically update the response data, but, because the response data is exposed by the application as JSON, you could use any library you like ([or no library at all](https://en.wikipedia.org/wiki/XMLHttpRequest)) to pull in the data from your app with an AJAX request, and use it to populate a dashboard of your own design.

 ---
 **See also:**